aamster/aamster.github.io/_posts/2024-10-03-sequence_to_sequence_models_1.md

 ### What is a language model?

-Simply put a language model is a model that has learned to predict the next token given the previous tokens.
-The token is usually a word/subword/single character.
+Simply put a language model is a model that has learned to predict the next **token** given the previous **tokens**.
+The token is usually a word/subword/single character, but can be any discrete chunk of data that is part of a fixed vocabulary.

 ### What is a large language model?